KamiNuke/Simple-2DEngine/README.md

 # Simple-2DEngine
 My own 2D cross-platform "Engine" created in C++ with SDL2 and ImGui.
-This application was created in order to improve my programming knowledge but eventually I'll use it as my main engine(I hope so).
+This engine was created in order to improve my programming knowledge but eventually I'll use it as my main engine(I hope so).

 # Current Features
   - Tile-based system